sohammandal/agentic-voice-assistant/README.md

 6. **Run the app:**

-   From the project root, run this command to start the RAG Server, MCP Server and CLI tool:
+   From the project root, run this command to start the RAG Server, MCP Server and Streamlit app:

    ```bash
    make run